 However, this is the wrong way to go about it.
 Long-term, the TFSA is an investment account best used to build a portfolio of strong Canadian companies or exchange-traded funds (ETFs) capable of growing via capital appreciation and paying their investors dividends.

 So, lets look at some of the best dividend stocks for your TFSA right now.

-The best Canadian dividend stocks for your TFSA in 2023
+The best Canadian dividend stocks for your TFSA

-Arguably one of the most reliable companies in North America, Fortis (TSE:FTS) is one of the best performing regulated utilities of the last decade.
+Arguably one of the most reliable companies in North America, Fortis (TSE:FTS) is one of the best-performing regulated utilities of the last decade.
 Of note, it is dual-listed, trading on the NYSE and TSX.

 As a regulated utility, Fortis owns the poles, the lines, the meter box, and the means of power generation.

 The company then works with the municipality to not only come to a rate that guarantees a profit for the company, but is also beneficial to the consumer.

 Fortis owns all of these assets, making it virtually impossible for another competitor to step in and supply power to consumers.
 And this is how 99% of Fortis's earnings are generated.

 With 50 consecutive years of dividend increases, Fortis has officially graduated from a Canadian Dividend Aristocrat to Canadian Dividend King.
 That's a huge accomplishment, with only one other company in Canada hitting dividend king status -- Canadian Utilities.